midtown-ai/glossary/glossary/c.md

   * [Jasper](https://www.jasper.ai/) - Copywriting software
   * [Kasisto](https://kasisto.com) - Build an [intelligent digital assistant] for finance projects
   * [Kumo AI] - Pytorch Geometric
-  * [Meta] - Formerly known as Facebook with a strong focus on the multiverse and more recently on AI
   * [Microsoft] - One of the largest company in the world, leading changes with AI
   * [Midjourney AI](https://www.midjourney.com/) - AI image generator
   * [MosaicML](https://www.mosaicml.com/) - AI model training tools